siongui/userpages/content/articles/2016/01/04/python-conversion-of-traditional-and-simplified-chinese%en.rst

 #########################################################

 :date: 2016-01-04T00:49+08:00
-:tags: Python, String Manipulation, OpenCC,
+:tags: Python, String Manipulation, OpenCC, apt command,
        Conversion of Traditional and Simplified Chinese
 :category: Python
 :summary: Conversion of Traditional and Simplified Chinese by OpenCC_ and